carbonfive/intro-to-git/README.md

 And looked down one as far as I could
 To where it bent in the undergrowth;

-Then took the other, as just as fair,as
+Then took the other, as just as fair,
 And having perhaps the better claim,
 Because it was grassy and wanted wear;
 Though as for that the passing there
 Had worn them really about the same,

 And both that morning equally lay
-In leaves newo step had trodden black.
+In leaves no step had trodden black.
 Oh, I kept the first for another day!
-Yet knownowing how way leads on to way,
+Yet knowing how way leads on to way,
 I doubted if I should ever come back.

 I shall be telling this with a sigh
-Somewhere ages and ageses hence:
+Somewhere ages and ages hence:
 Two roads diverged in a wood, and I—
 I took the one less traveled by,
 And that has made all the difference.
 ```

 OK, saved it?

 Now go open GitHub Desktop again.
 You should see a new file available
 for adding.
+You will want to be on the "1 Uncommitted Change" tab,
+viewing changes.

+Select the checkbox next to the new file.
+Enter a description of what
+you are doing in the "Summary" field - in this case, "Adding Robert
+Frost poem" could be a good summary message.
+The description field is
+optional.

+Click "Commit to master".
+Now flip back to the "History" tab.
+Click on
+the last change we just made.

+Show your partner.
+Compare your SHAs.
+You got another one!
+Why are your SHAs different?
+Discuss.

 ## Get in touch